×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Portovenere, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large villa, depending on your needs and financial capabilities.
 Next, you should research the different neighborhoods in Portovenere to find one that suits your lifestyle and preferences.
 Some areas may be closer to the beach, while others may be near the town center with shops and restaurants.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent or sale in Italy, such as Immobiliare.it, Casa.it, and Idealista.
 These websites allow you to filter your search based on location, price, size, and other features.
 You can also consider hiring a real estate agent who specializes in the Portovenere area.
 They can help you navigate the local property market, arrange viewings, and negotiate with landlords or sellers.
 If you're planning to move from abroad, it might be a good idea to rent a place first and then buy once you're more familiar with the area.
 This will give you a chance to get to know the town and its surroundings before making a long-term commitment.
 Remember to check the terms of the lease or sale agreement carefully before signing.
 If you're not fluent in Italian, you might want to get a translation of the contract to ensure you understand all the conditions.
 Finally, once you've found a place and agreed on the terms, you'll need to arrange for utilities and other services.
-This might include setting up an internet connection, getting a local phone number, and registering with the local authorities," commented one expat who made the move to Portovenere.
+This might include setting up an internet connection, getting a local phone number, and registering with the local authorities," remarked one expat in Portovenere, Italy.

 Italian For A While